prajwalvp/Dracula/README.md

 - March 2 2021: Added list of published pulsars that have been connected using this software (see at the end).

+- July 29 2021: By popular request, post TEMPO patch that allows it to print very large values of reduced chi2

 ### Instructions (which assume familiarity with TEMPO)

 Preparation: